hideyuki/aws-cloudfront-sign/README.md

   for your signed URL.
 This value must be given in standard IPv4 CIDR format (for example, 10.52.176.0/24).
 * `keypairId` - The access key ID from your Cloudfront keypair
-* `privateKeyString` || `privateKeyPath` - The private key from your Cloudfront keypair.
-It can be provided as either a string or a path to the .pem file.
+* `privateKeyString` - The private key from your Cloudfront keypair.
   **Note:** When providing the private key as a string, ensure that the newline character is also included.